KevinCorcor/PIM/README.md

    2. we also catalogue the names of all merged rows in order to support observing what rows were merged to produce each process row.
 2. We print out that new processed tables.

+### Note

+ - [MathJS](https://mathjs.org/) is used to ensure no floating point arithmetic errors ocurr.
+See [here](https://mathjs.org/docs/datatypes/bignumbers.html#roundoff-errors) for a simple example

 ## Install NodeJs

 1. Install NodeJs > v15.0.0